-All students must have the 'Mooroolbark College' Planner.
+All students will receive a 'Mooroolbark College' Planner at the beginning of the school year.
 This Planner is to be used only for College based activities.
 Graffiti and personal notes are not permitted.
-Remember, this Planner is a means of communication
+This Planner is a means of communication.